sveltekit-i18n/lib/docs/README.md

 By default, translation key is returned in case no translation is found for given translation key.
 For example, `$t('unknown.key')` will result in `'unknown.key'` output.
 You can set this output value using this config prop.

 ### `cache`?: __number__
-When you are running your app on Node.js server, translations are loaded only once during the SSR.
+When you are serving your app, translations are loaded only once during the SSR.
 This property allows you to setup a refresh period in milliseconds when your translations are refetched on the server.
 The default value is `86400000` (24 hours).

 Tip: You can set to `Number.POSITIVE_INFINITY` to disable server-side refreshing.